Foregone: Critical reception

 MetalSucks rated the album 4.5 out of 5 and said: "While the last few years have been turbulent for those waiting for In Flames to reclaim their mojo, they needn't worry any further.
 Foregone is a stick of dynamite with a first-place ribbon attached; a sensational rejuvenation that even the staunchest doomsayers will have a hard time picking apart.
 Even with the faults present, it blends what made the band so good in their prime with the unique components of the current line-up to make an album that stands well within the territory of the best they've put out before it.
 Rejoice, people, for In Flames have returned – and how."
 The reviewer for Rock Hard wrote that "Melodic death metal tracks like 'State of Slow Decay', 'Meet Your Maker', 'Foregone, Pt.
 1' or 'The Great Deceiver' emphatically point out with their qualities why In Flames are counted among the founders of the typical Gothenburg sound.
-Tempo, heaviness, riffing and melody are perfectly banlanced here and invoke some cozy memories of the early 2000s, which is even enhanced by a few folky excursions."
+Tempo, heaviness, riffing and melody are perfectly balanced here and invoke some cozy memories of the early 2000s, which is even enhanced by a few folky excursions."
 Rock 'N' Load praised the album saying, "Foregone is a high-class album that might not bring anything new to its discography, but what it does do is show others just how good an album can be from front to back.
 I'm not convinced that this album falls into the Death Metal arena, more of a Metal offering for the masses to enjoy."
 Tasha Brown of Rock Sins rated the album 7 out of 10 and said: "Foregone may well become one of those cult albums for some and remain a point of vexation for others.
 For the moment, however, we fall tentatively within the latter."
 Wall of Sound gave the album a positive review saying: "The balancing act In Flames have pulled off is pretty impressive, giving just enough of the 'old In Flames' while continuing their evolution beyond the confines of generic death metal.
 The fact is the band have consistently delivered albums, even with lineup changes, that are damn heavy and progress their connection with their audience."